mikgrinkevich/tasks/README.md

 ```sh
 docker compose up
 ```
+- restart scheduler if needed in the first run
-- connect to locally runnning postgresql accroding to creds in **load_csv.sh** and run following script:
+- connect to locally running postgresql according to creds in **load_csv.sh** and run following script:
 ```sql
 select * from public.events
 ```